ChromeUniverse/Personal-website/public/posts/building-tank-battle.md

 Before I began this long and arduous web/game development journey, my primary goal was just to get a small prototype working to show off to my friends.
 However, as with literally any software side project ever, [feature creep](https://en.wikipedia.org/wiki/Feature_creep) started to kick in.

+I started thinking to myself: what features and technologies could I add to make this game cooler?
 The project's scope grew quickly and my goals started expanding.
-I started thinking about adding things which, at the time, I didn't have any prior experience: How about a fully fledged database?
-Maybe even user authentication?
+How about a fully fledged database?
+Maybe even a user authentication system?
 An API for fetching leaderboard rankings, player stats and user data?
 Things like that.

-Even so, eventually I decided that these extra features added useful fucntionality to the "end product", so to speak, and warranted some extra blood, sweat and tears to bring them to life.
+Even without any prior experience in any of those things, eventually I decided that these extra features added useful fucntionality to the "end product", so to speak, and warranted some extra blood, sweat and tears to bring them to life.
 And so, [filled with detemmienation](https://www.youtube.com/watch?v=i9KKnll-RN0), I added them to the to-do list and started implementing some extra spicy features to the game.

 In the end, these were the final goals I decided on: